jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

   title: ''
   body: 'It is truly gratifying to perceive day by day how Dental Implants improve
     people''s health and quality of life.
-The fact of being able to eat and chew with comfort, speak normally and smile without fear, are benefits of invaluable repercussion.
+The fact of being able to eat and chew with comfort, speak normally and smile without fear; are benefits of invaluable repercussion.

 '
   author: Dr. Castor José Garabán Povea